celsiusnarhwal/firewhale/README.md

 Short answer: Don't worry about it, it'll probably work.

 Long answer: Firewhale should work with any iteration of the Docker API within major version `v1`, past, present, and future.
-It's designed to be forwards-compatible, so compatibility issues should be practically nonexistent.
+It's designed to be forward-compatible, so compatibility issues should be practically nonexistent.
 But if you find any, please [open an issue](https://github.com/celsiusnarhwal/firewhale/issues/new).

 ## Configuration